Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

   - As a User/Admin I can :
     - read conversations and view comments on individual post
     - view the number of likes on individual post and see which is the most popular

+  ### Strategy

+  This is a website where users that love to travel can share photos and stories :

+  - users that want to travel
+  - users that traveld already

+  ### Scope

+  The website provides for the user an easy navigation , photos and content with regards to location from the photos.